-WaterWipes are recommended by nurses and other healthcare professionals worldwide and have become the preferred wipe for many Neonatal Intensive Care Units throughout the United States, United Kingdom, Ireland, Australia, and New Zealand.
+WaterWipes are recommended by midwives and other healthcare professionals worldwide and have become the preferred wipe for many Neonatal Intensive Care Units throughout the UK, Ireland, the US, Australia and New Zealand.

-The BaSICS study is a midwifery-led 'real world' research study utilizing a prospective experimental design, delivered by the University of Salford.
+The BaSICS study is a midwifery-led 'real world' research study utilising a prospective experimental design, delivered by the University of Salford.
 Recruitment of volunteers was conducted via antenatal clinics at three NHS Trusts across Greater Manchester in England.
-Previous studies established the safety and efficacy of baby wipes for cleansing during diaper changes and all studies compared cleansing with water to a single brand of baby wipe.
-The BaSICS proposed that the choice of wipe may affect the incidence and severity of diaper rash and therefore impact skin integrity.
+Previous studies established the safety and efficacy of baby wipes for cleansing during nappy changes and all studies compared cleansing with water to a single brand of baby wipe.
+The BaSICS proposed that the choice of wipe may affect the incidence and severity of nappy rash and therefore impact skin integrity.